--DorbixWeb.IT_CALLBACK_PORT_RANGE=10

-No new APIs were added and no existing APIs were modified.
+Orbix 3.3 SP 10 Java Edition is binary compatible with Orbix 3.3 Java Edition.
+No new APIs were added, and no existing APIs were modified.

-Orbix 3.3 SP 9 Java edition is binary compatible with Orbix 3.3 Java edition.
+Orbix 3.3 SP 10 Java Edition is binary compatible with Orbix 3.3 Java Edition.
 No functionality has been removed.